 Mandy is also the Champion for Diversity and Inclusivity and chairs the Publishing Ethics Committee.

-Outside work Mandy spends much of her time in the garden (which she opened with her husband this year for the National Garden Scheme).
+Outside work Mandy spends much of her time in the garden (which she has previously opened with her husband for the National Garden Scheme).
 She also loves cooking.

 “I became a trustee as I wanted to help Caring Together respond to the challenges that the increasing demands for care create.
 This is a major issue for the UK in the 21st century.”